 The Technology Department provides quality on-campus support services for both the instructional and administrative networks, providing leadership in technology solutions for the teaching and learning environment as well as organizational efficiency (III.C.2-18).
-Standardization of equipment has been a key goal for the LPC Technology Department and the district as a whole.
+Standardization of equipment has been a key goal for the LPC Technology Department and the District as a whole.
 Using standardized equipment platforms allows faculty, classified staff, and administrators to easily move from one space to another and be familiar with the equipment set-up.
 Supporting and maintaining standardized equipment is also easier for staff to manage and maintain, avoiding multiple equipment nuances.
 Additionally, using standardized equipment allows for volume-pricing and advantageous purchase agreements (III.C.2-19).
 Equipment standards are developed through research of new products, industry standards, product road maps, best practices, and discussions with end users (III.C.2-20, III.C.2-21).
-These standards are being designed (III.C.2-22).
+These standards are reviewed and updated consistently with the life-cycle plan and as new facilities are being designed (III.C.2-22).